 A: It depends on your financial circumstances.
 Affirm, however, provides a level of certainty related to the cost of your purchase as what you see upfront is the only amount you will ever pay.

-Check out the Marine Depot Financing page to learn more about paying for your order over time in 3, 6, or 12 monthly installments.
+Check out the Marine Depot Financing page to learn more about paying for your order over time in 3, 6, or 12, 18, or 24 monthly installments.